 Supporters: Family members and many friends.
-Support letters have been submitted to OPA, CAN-DO community
+CAN-DO Foundation

 Prison Accomplishments: I teach several art classes regularly with the Recreational Department in prison.
 I made a personal commitment, even though I was sentenced to LIFE, to pursue my personal development while incarcerated to become the best man that I can be.
 I am happy to report that I have made significant personal progress toward my goals and have changed my way of thinking to look at choices much differently than I did before and to pursue opportunities for my betterment.
 Update 6/12/18: I have organized and led teams of painters and have been personally responsible for painting many murals on the drab prison walls to make them more inviting and cheerful.

 Courses Completed: I am a self-taught artist.
 I have completed educational courses like learning how to operate computer software, resume writing and job interview skills.
 I have also completed special interest courses like health and wellness, law library orientation, typing, study of painting, basic Spanish and stock market operation.
 Update 6/12/18: Recent courses included restaurant business operations, and airbrush painting.